Sneakbo

 Agassi Babatunde Odusina (born 25 July 1992), better known by his stage name Sneakbo, is a British rapper.
 His first song, "The Wave", peaked at number 48 on the UK Singles Chart and he has since released a number of top 40 hits, such as "Zim Zimma" and "Ring a Ling" between 2012 and 2013.

 After releasing music for over eight years, Sneakbo released his debut album Brixton in March 2018.

 Early life

 At a young age Sneakbo listened to the late rapper Tupac Shakur and pop star Michael Jackson.
 Sneakbo is of Nigerian descent.
+Sneakbo claims in his "Closer (Documentary)" that he founded the GAS (I.e., "Grind and Stack"/"Guns and Shanks" Gang) after one of his friends/fellow gang members got derecruited from a local Brixton Gang so he co-founded his own Gang.
+Some notable members of GAS Gang was Ard Adz, Mr.Grim, Political Peak, Sho Shallow, Young Troopz etc... who made a lot promotional mixtapes and music videos in the past which are still available on YouTube.

 Legal issues

 Aggravated assault charges

-Sneakbo spent three months incarcerated in Feltham Prison in late 2011 for threatening a woman in violation of an ASBO.
-Police alleged he was a boss of Brixton's GAS Gang, however this was denied by Sneakbo.
+Sneakbo spent three months incarcerated on Remand in Feltham Prison in late 2011 for threatening a woman in violation of an ASBO.